Bitbucket is getting a new navigation

 • The import statement will always reference the HEAD commit of the targeted branch.

-• The import statement will always to exact match for pipeline name, glob pattern match is not supported.
+• The import statement will always exact match for pipeline name, glob pattern match is not supported.

 Security & Access

-Important Note: Users can execute Pipelines that import configurations from repositories they do not have direct access to, if that Pipeline configuration has explicitly been declared as export: true.
+Important note: Users can execute pipelines that import configurations from repositories they do not have direct access to, if that pipeline configuration has explicitly been declared as export: true.

-• Shared Pipeline configs follow a different access control scheme than the one used for users.
+• Shared pipeline configs follow a different access control scheme than the one used for users.

-• This is done to avoid complex scenarios where a user doesn’t have access to a repo where a shared Pipeline config is stored, leading to their builds failing due to permissions issues.
+• This is done to avoid complex scenarios where a user doesn’t have access to a repo where a shared pipeline config is stored, leading to their builds failing due to permissions issues.

-• We treat the importing of an external Pipeline as an action taken by the repository, not the user.
-The Pipeline is considered to be “shared” with all repo's in that Workspace if it has been set to export: true.
+• We treat the importing of an external pipeline as an action taken by the repository, not the user.
+The pipeline is considered to be “shared” with all repo's in that Workspace if it has been set to export: true.

 • Do not store sensitive information directly within the configuration of exported Pipelines.
 Always leverage variables and secrets for managing sensitive information as these values are inherited from the importing repository.

-• Note: If a user attempts to navigate via the UI to the source file where a shared Pipeline config is stored and they do not have permission to view the repository, they will not be able to view that source file in the UI.
+• Note: If a user attempts to navigate via the UI to the source file where a shared pipeline config is stored and they do not have permission to view the repository, they will not be able to view that source file in the UI.

 FAQ